At Western Washington University, there are a number of programs and services with specific supports for undocumented students, including:

 • Linguistics Department Pantry (BH 403)

-• Career Services provides resources for undocumented students around continuing education, jobs, and completing applications and other forms.
+• Career Services Center provides resources for undocumented students around continuing education, jobs, and completing applications and other forms.

 • Education Abroad supports meaningful educational opportunities abroad for all students, faculty, and staff.
 Before Deferred Action for Childhood Arrivals (DACA) was rescinded, DACA provided a pathway for undocumented students to study abroad by applying for Advance Parole.
 Advance Parole was essentially permission to re-enter the United States after traveling abroad.
 Along with the announcement of rescinding DACA, the U.S. government immediately stopped accepting applications for Advance Parole, preventing DACA students from being able to study abroad and re-enter the U.S. without detention.